 Gulf of Tadjourah - This is a basin within the horn of Africa that lies at the entrance of the Red Sea.
 This is one of the more popular diving and snorkeling areas, with dive sites ranging from 5 metres (15 ft) deep down to 30 metres (90 ft) deep.
 It has a flourishing reef for everyone's enjoyment.
 There are also dive sites which are sea walls and which have caves to dive through.
 Many species of sharks have been spotted here in the past, swimming gracefully through the rainbow colours of the coral reef.

 Ghoubet al Kharab - also known as the Devils Goblet, this is a bay which connects to the open ocean as well as the Gulf of Tadjourah and here there are two extremes; incredibly deep waters which can plummet down to almost 200m (600ft) and these waters are surrounded by high mountains, and overall impressive site to see.
 It is part of the junction between the African and Arabian continental plates.
 There are deep waters and strong currents here, but definitely a stunning dive to experience, here you will see large fish including different species of sharks who let themselves be swept by the current.
 There are also underwater volcanic islands which you can dive around.
 Another popular dive site here is also ‘The Crack’ a literal crack between three tectonic plates and there is a certain level of excitement when descending between these massive structures.

 WHEN TO GO

-The liveaboard safaris that are offered on Liveaboard.com run from October till June mostly due to weather reasons as July and August there is the most rain, affecting visibility and opportunity to dive.
-In general the climate here is warm and humid, with October to April being the coolers months, and therefore most pleasant.
+The liveaboard safaris that are offered on LiveAboard.com usually run from October until the end of May/early June, mostly due to weather reasons as in July and August there is the most rain, affecting visibility and opportunities to dive.
+In general the climate here is warm and humid, with October to April being the coolers months, and therefore the most pleasant.

 TIPS FOR TRAVELLERS